I Hate Luv Storys

-I Hate Luv Storys is a 2010 Indian Hindi-language romantic comedy film written and directed by Punit Malhotra, in his directorial debut.
-It was jointly produced by Hiroo Yash Johar and Karan Johar under Dharma Productions, and Ronnie Screwvala under UTV Motion Pictures, marking the first collaboration between the two studios.
-The film stars Imran Khan and Sonam Kapoor in lead roles.
-Set in modern-day Mumbai and Queenstown, New Zealand, the narrative follows Jay, an assistant director who disdains romantic films, and Simran, a romantic at heart, as they navigate contrasting ideologies about love and relationships.

-The film's soundtrack was composed by Vishal–Shekhar, with lyrics by Anvita Dutt Guptan, Kumaar, and Vishal Dadlani.
-Principal photography took place in Mumbai and New Zealand.
-The film also featured a promotional mobile video game developed by UTV Indiagames.
+I Hate Luv Storys is a 2010 Indian Hindi-language romantic comedy film written and directed by Punit Malhotra and jointly produced by Hiroo Yash Johar and Karan Johar under Dharma Productions and Ronnie Screwvala under UTV Motion Pictures, the latter also serving as distributor, in their first collaboration.
+The film stars Imran Khan and Sonam Kapoor.
+It was shot in Mumbai and Queenstown, New Zealand.
+The film's soundtrack was composed by Vishal–Shekhar with lyrics penned by Anvita Dutt Guptan, Kumaar and Vishal Dadlani himself.

-Released theatrically on 2 July 2010, I Hate Luv Storys received mixed-to-positive reviews from critics, who praised its concept, music, cinematography, humor, costumes, and the performances of Khan and Kapoor, though its screenplay and pacing received criticism.
-The film emerged as a commercial success, grossing ₹720 million (US$9 million) worldwide, ranking as the eighth highest-grossing Hindi film of the year.

-At the 56th Filmfare Awards, the film received four nominations—Best Music Director (Vishal–Shekhar), Best Lyricist (Vishal Dadlani for "Bin Tere"), Best Male Playback Singer (Shafqat Amanat Ali for "Bin Tere"), and Best Female Playback Singer (Shreya Ghoshal for "Bahara").
+I Hate Luv Storys was released on 2 July 2010 and went on to become a box office hit, grossing ₹72 crore worldwide.
+It received mixed-to-positive reviews from critics, with praise for its novel concept, music, cinematography, humor, costumes and the leads' performances, but criticism for its screenplay and pacing.
+At the 56th Filmfare Awards, I Hate Luv Storys received 4 nominations – Best Music Director (Vishal–Shekhar), Best Lyricist (Vishal for "Bin Tere"), Best Male Playback Singer (Shafqat Amanat Ali for "Bin Tere") and Best Female Playback Singer (Shreya Ghoshal for "Bahara").

+A promotional mobile video game based on the film and developed by UTV Indiagames was also released in 2010.